 Turnabout Storm is an interesting case.
 Originally a 4-part series, the episode count increased to five when Part 3 was split into two episodes via Simultaneous Arcs, but with the final part still being called Part 4 — At least until Part 5, the real conclusion, was confirmed via Cliffhanger.

 Alien≥ is the definitive ending for the story of Ellen Ripley, who died by simultaneously falling into molten lead and giving birth to a Xenomorph queen.
 However, Alien: Resurrection brought the character back as a clone who finally made it to Earth.
 Up until the release of the Alien Legacy box set in 2000, the first three movies were still packaged in one case as the "Alien Trilogy", with the fourth film packed in separately.
 It's also been released as a "Quadrilogy" and an "Anthology" (to say nothing of the spinoff Alien vs. Predator films or the 2012 pseudo-prequel Prometheus).

-The Indiana Jones trilogy was expanded with a 2008 sequel, with a fifth rumored about the adventures of Shia LeBeouf.
-Justified in that, like Star Wars, was going to be a longer saga originally, with five or six movies.
-Things just kept getting in the way of development.
+The Indiana Jones trilogy was expanded with a fourth movie after a nineteen-year hiatus.
+Justified in that the Indiana Jones series was originally intended to be five or six movies long anyway, but things just kept getting in the way of development.
 In the meantime, much material was added to the Expanded Universe.

 Live Free or Die Hard and A Good Day to Die Hard.
 Something of a stretch, since the Die Hard series doesn't really have an overarching storyline anyway.